Cooleekova/data_science/README.md

-## Systems Modeling
+## Data Science

-The repo for storing educational Systems Modeling projects
+The repo for storing educational Data Science projects